Generalized recursive atom ordering and equivalence to CL-shellability

 \subsection{Obtaining a self-consistent CC-labeling directly from a GRAO}

-Our next result shows that one does not need to use the reordering process to convert a GRAO to an RAO in order to show that every finite bounded poset with a GRAO has a self-consistent CC-labeling, that alternatively one may obtain a self-consistent CC-labeling directly from any GRAO.
+Our next result shows that one does not need to use the atom reordering process to convert a GRAO to an RAO in order to show that every finite bounded poset with a GRAO has a self-consistent CC-labeling.
+It shows that alternatively, one may obtain a self-consistent CC-labeling directly from any GRAO.

 \begin{defn} Any CC-labeling $\lambda $ for a finite bounded poset $P$ gives rise to a total order on the maximal chains of $P$ by ordering the label sequences for the maximal chains lexicographically.
-On the other hand, any GRAO $\Gamma $ for this same poset $P$ gives rise to a total order on the maximal chains of $P$ as we describe shortly.
+On the other hand, any GRAO for this same poset $P$ gives rise to a total order on the maximal chains of $P$ as we describe shortly.
+Let $\Gamma $ be such a GRAO.
 We say that $\Gamma $ is {\bf consistent} with $\lambda $ if $\Gamma $ and $\lambda $ both give rise to the same total order on the maximal chains of $P$.

 Now we describe the total order on maximal chains induced by $\Gamma $.
 Given any two maximal chains $m_1,m_2$ of $P$, let $x$ (resp. $x'$) be the lowest element in $m_1$ (resp. $m_2$) that is not in $m_2$ (resp. $m_1$).
 Let $u$ be the element in both $m_1$ and $m_2$ that is covered by both $x$ and $x'$.
 Denote by $r$ the unique saturated chain from $\hat{0}$ to $u$ with the property that $r$ is contained in both $m_1$ and $m_2$.
-In case this, $m_1$ comes earlier than $m_2$ in the total order on maximal chains induced by $\Gamma $ if and only if $x$ is an earlier atom than $x'$ in the GRAO for $[u,\hat{1}]_r$ induced by $\Gamma $. \end{defn}
+In this case, $m_1$ comes earlier than $m_2$ in the total order on maximal chains induced by $\Gamma $ if and only if $x$ is an earlier atom than $x'$ in the GRAO for $[u,\hat{1}]_r$ induced by $\Gamma $. \end{defn}

 \begin{thm} Any generalized recursive atom ordering of a finite bounded poset $P$ gives rise to a self-consistent CC-labeling which orders the maximal chains of $P$ consistently with the GRAO. \end{thm}